DeathChaos25/SMTV-010Templates/README.md

 010 Editor version 12 or newer needed.

-Check the individual .h files to see what files are currently supported.
+Check the individual .h files inside formats folder to see what files are currently supported and where to find them in your game dump.